2to32minus1/LeastSquaresIntroToML/README.md

 Finally, I am including the PowerPoint slide deck .pptx file and a PDF export of this file.
 In addition, I split the deck into (2) parts, and these split deck files are also included.

+Note: This work is copyrighted.
+Contact me via email for use inquiries.

 Thanks for looking.
 Feedback is welcome via my Gmail/email account, below.

 Richard Creamer, 1/20/2020